Utah Administrative Code

 d.
 Management of the entity may not participate in the evaluation of proposals for accounting services.

 1. The governing body of each political subdivision or governmental nonprofit corporation is responsible to ensure that the political subdivision or governmental nonprofit corporation obtains a quality review of its financial records.

 2. The governing body may appoint an audit committee with the responsibility of making recommendations to the governing body for selection of an auditor, ensuring that the auditor meets qualification requirements, and ensuring that the auditor complies with professional standards.

 3. If the governing body appoints a separate audit committee, then the governing body shall review the recommendations of the audit committee and make the selection of the auditor.

 4. The audit committee will report its assessment of the auditor's compliance with professional standards to the governing body.

-auditing, governmental nonprofit corporations
+accounting services, accounting reports, auditing, governmental nonprofit corporations

 June 7, 2017

 For questions regarding the content or application of rules under Title R123, please contact the promulgating agency (Auditor, Administration).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.